 The internship programme offers you full-time training during the summer vacation (SUM) or for a 12-month period (SAND).
-By completing the project, you are not only helping us to meet our business needs, you will also gain valuable work experience and a great sense of achievement.
+By completing the project, you are not only helping us to meet our business needs, but will gain valuable work experience and a great sense of achievement as well.

 The internship programme typically covers a wide range of projects suitable for students studying in different disciplines in the university.
 Please click on the links below to see the details of the available projects with project objectives and deliverables.

 Participating in CLP Internship Programme (CIP) was definitely the most memorable year when I was an undergraduate.
 I am pleased to share my internship experience during my sandwich year in 2009.

 During the year, I was able to increase my knowledge on power generation process.
 Instead of reading books and attending lectures, I was introduced to enormous equipment in the power plant, like boilers, generators and turbines, which increased my enthusiasm and passion in engineering.

 Besides the sightseeing, I was also given an opportunity to assist engineers in their daily works and projects.
 By participating in different challenging tasks, my communication skills and problem-solving skills were further polished.
 My mentor also provided me with clear guidance and support when I faced difficulties.